 Robotically-assisted surgery is a relatively new surgical technique that uses robotic systems to aid in surgical procedures.
 This technique was developed to enhance the capabilities of surgeons performing minimally-invasive surgery.

 It should be noted that the robot does NOT perform the surgery.
 The surgeon sits at a computer station near the patient and controls every movement of the tiny instruments attached to robotic arms.

 In some cases, robotically-assisted surgery allows the surgeon to use fewer and smaller incisions, and reach hard-to-access areas of the body more easily.

-Robotically-assisted surgery can be a viable option for procedures on the esophagus, gallbladder, stomach, small intestines and colon.
+Robotically-assisted surgery can be a viable option for procedures on the gallbladder and colon.
 Your surgeon can discuss this procedure and help you determine if it is right for you.

 When robotic surgery was introduced in 2000 with the Food and Drug Administration’s approval of the da Vinci Surgical System, many people imagined a medical future in which robotics replaced a surgeon during surgical procedures.
 However, replacing a surgeon’s hands-on expertise was not the intention…